Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Simulation Results

 We then examine the case of maximizing the ride comfort (i.e., minimizing the sprung mass acceleration) where we choose $\alpha_1=1$ and $\alpha_2=0$.
 The results are summarized in Fig.~\ref{minacc}.
 It can be seen that with perfect preview and average to high levels of SNRs, both NMPC and SL-MPC can also enhance the ride comfort.
+More specifically, for the case when we have the perfect preview the average RMS value for the sprung mass acceleration is decreased by 15$\%$ and 8 $\%$ for the NMPC and SL-MPC, respectively.
+These numbers for the cases where SNR $=20, 15, 10$ are 11$\%$ and 7$\%$, 8$\%$ and 7$\%$, 1$\%$ and 2$\%$, respectively.
 However, with the LRDE preview, both NMPC and SLMPC fail to outperform the passive IPVA.
 This is because the passive design is set with the maximum damping, which leads to good ride comfort.
 So without accurate predictions, MPC finds it difficult to outperform the passive design regarding the ride comfort.